Self-isolation & quarantine FAQs

 If you have been self-isolating with symptoms of COVID-19 and you are not also required to be in travel or contact quarantine, then a negative test result means you can end your self-isolation.

 If you are in contact quarantine, a negative test result does not shorten the ten-day period of quarantine.
-This is because a negative test on - for example - day 6 does not preclude the possibility of your "turning positive" on day 7.

 Under some circumstances, you can shorten the duration of your travel quarantine by getting a private COVID-19 PCR test.
 Please see the government guidance for details: